Japanese vocabulary

 Frequently asked questions

 Yes.
-You can import text, files, OCR images, or voice materials, preview vocabulary, remove duplicates, and create a study plan.
+You can paste text or import files and OCR images, preview the extracted vocabulary, remove duplicates, and create a review plan.

 Download FreeLingo